feathersui/feathersui-starling/documentation/help/markdown/scroll-screen.md

 author: Josh Tynjala

 ---
-# How to use the Feathers ScrollScreen component
+# How to use the Feathers `ScrollScreen` component

-The `ScrollScreen` component is simply a combination between the `ScrollContainer` component and the `Screen` component.
+The `ScrollScreen` component is meant to be a base class for custom screens to be displayed by `StackScreenNavigator` and `ScreenNavigator`. `ScrollScreen` is based on the `ScrollContainer` component, and it provides scrolling and optional layout.

-## Skinning a ScrollScreen
+## Skinning a `ScrollScreen`

 For full details about what skin and style properties are available, see the [ScrollScreen API reference](../api-reference/feathers/controls/ScrollScreen.html).

 As mentioned above, `ScrollScreen` is a subclass of `ScrollContainer`.
-For more detailed information about the skinning options available to `ScrollScreen`, see [How to use the ScrollContainer component](button.html).
+For more detailed information about the skinning options available to `ScrollScreen`, see [How to use the `ScrollContainer` component](button.html).

 ### Targeting a ScrollScreen in a theme